tuftsenigma/flight-delay-visualization/README.md

 > *We have all been stuck in airports longer than planned because of the inconvenience of flight delays.
 What if we could avoid this by using flight data?*

-D3 code for the interactive visualization.
+D3 code and data used to produce the interactive visualization.

 ---